swyxio/swyxkit/README.md

     - https://www.davidwparker.com/posts/how-to-make-an-rss-feed-in-sveltekit
     - Reasons it is hard to do dynamic RSS in Sveltekit:
       - Sveltekit Endpoints dont take over from Sveltekit dynamic param routes (`[slug].svelte` has precedence over `rss.xml.js`)
-      - RSS Endpoint runs locally but doesnt run in Netlify bc no access to the content in prod
+      - RSS Endpoint runs locally but doesnt run in Netlify bc no access to the content in prod ([SvelteKit issue](https://github.com/sveltejs/kit/issues/3535))
-      - approach i went for is to use Vite's `import.meta.globEager` feature and that makes it static for the RSS...
 - Find more sveltekit projects at https://github.com/janosh/awesome-svelte-kit

 ## Todos

 - implement etag header for github api
 - store results in netlify build cache
-- separate hydration path for mobile nav
+- separate hydration path for mobile nav (so that we could `hydrate=false` some pages)
 - custom components in MDX, and rehype plugins